Cadrew/ocs-video-comparison/README.md

 This is a video comparison project using FFMPEG.

-# How it works
+## How it works

-The script works on Windows only.
+The script works on mainly on Windows and needs adjustments to work fully on Linux.
 The goal is to compare two videos using PSNR and MSE estimator.

 It can compare videos in the following formats: